elena-villalba/Phoenyx-I/README.md

 ⚠  **please, check the [Orbbec Camera Package](https://github.com/PUCRA/Phoenyx/tree/main/OrbbecSDK_ROS2) Readme to propperly use the Orbbec camera**

+( Este apartado, Technical Highlights, se podría fusionar con el  What you'll find in this repository?)
 ## 🧠 Technical Highlights

 - ✅ **Real-time LiDAR Navigation**: Uses 2D LiDAR to dynamically generate goals and follow the central path in corridors.
 - 🎯 **Perception-Driven Behavior**: Recognizes color-coded signs and digits to inform decision-making.